Installation

 Other settings

-The rest lives on the Slack Configuration page, which manages channels, the on-call registry, on-call engineers, and report delivery per workspace.On-call engineers
+The rest lives on the Slack Configuration page, which manages channels, channel access, the on-call registry, on-call engineers, webhook investigation notifications, and report delivery per workspace.Webhook investigation notifications

 On-call engineers